dng24/intl-iot/model/README.md

 #### Options

 `-i TAGGED_DIR` - The path to the directory containing pcap files with known device activity to generate the machine learning models.
-See the [traffic/](#traffic) section below for the required structure of this directory.
-Either this and or the -l option must be specified.
+See the [traffic/](model_details.md#traffic) section in model_details.md for the required structure of this directory. **Either this and/or the `-l` option must be specified.**

-`-l IDLE_DIR` - The path to the directory containing idle pcap files to generate the idle activity detection models.
-Either this and or the -i option must be specified.
+`-l IDLE_DIR` - The path to the directory containing idle pcap files to generate the idle activity detection models. **Either this and/or the `-i` option must be specified.**

 `-u UNTAGGED_DIR` - The path to the directory containing pcap files with unknown device activity for prediction.
-See the [traffic/](#traffic) section below for the required structure of this directory.
-The -i option must be specified to use this option.
+See the [traffic/](model_details.md#traffic) section in model_details.md for the required structure of this directory.
+The `-i` option must be specified to use this option.

 `-d` - Generate a model using the DBSCAN algorithm.